Magpie Hill Solar Farm

 Benefits

-Mint will also develop other ways to share benefits of the Project, informed by engagement with stakeholders throughout the development phases of the Project.
+We will also develop other ways to share benefits of the Project, informed by engagement with stakeholders throughout the development phases of the Project.

 Goods & Services Register